+General investment risks

+Some of the things that may cause a Fund's value to move up or down, which affect the risk indicator, are:

+Equity risk

-(i) Investment risk: Our Funds invest in different asset classes.
-The level of investment risk varies based on the asset class selected for each Fund.
-In general terms, funds that invest in a higher proportion of shares will carry a higher level of investment risk, and funds that do not diversify across multiple asset classes will also carry a higher degree of risk.
+The Funds invest in different classes of assets, each with different risks attached to them.
+Funds that invest in shares will generally have higher levels of risk attached to them and Funds that do not diversify across multiple asset classes will also carry a higher degree of risk.

 The value of shares is affected by many things including market movements and individual company performances.

-Property and infrastructure investments are considered less risky than shares, but more risky than fixed interest investments.
+Property investments are considered less risky than shares but more risky than fixed interest investments.